davidraviv/gh-clean-branches/README.md

 Safely delete local branches that have no remotes and no hanging changes.

-The extension uses `git branch -d` to delete the local branches, hence it will not delete branches with un-pushed changes.
+The extension uses `git branch -d` to delete the local branches, hence it will not delete branches with un-pushed changes unless using `--force` flag.

 ## Installation
 ```bash